-MOUNT OLIVE – Many Wayne County students were recognized for their achievements at University of Mount Olive’s Annual Awards Ceremony.
+MOUNT OLIVE- Several Wayne County students were recognized for their achievements at University of Mount Olive’s Annual Awards Ceremony.
 Among those receiving awards were:

-Austin Eslyn of Mount Olive received The Outstanding Music Student of the Year and The William L. Warren Outstanding Instrumentalist Scholarship.
-Eslyn is a junior music piano major.
-The William L. Warren Outstanding Instrumentalist Scholarship was created in 1996 by Mr. Kathleen B. Warren in memory of her husband, William L. Warren, and is given to a student for outstanding instrumental music accomplishment.
+Naomi Howard of Mount Olive received the William L. Warren Instrumental Scholarship.
+Howard, the daughter of Sandra and Donald Howard, is a freshman music education major.
+The William L. Warren Instrumental Scholarship was begun in 1996 by Mrs. Kathleen B. Warren in memory of her husband, William L. Warren, and is given to a student for outstanding instrumental music accomplishment.
 The recipient is selected by the music faculty.

-Roy Tate of Goldsboro received The Claude Hunter Moore History Award.
-Tate is a junior history major.
-The Claude Hunter Moore History Award is a scholarship in memory of Claude Hunter Moore (1916—1994) Professor Emeritus of History, who taught history at University of Mount Olive from 1969—1981.
+Rebecca Wade of Goldsboro received the Claude Hunter Moore History Award.
+Wade, the daughter of Daniel P. Wade, is a junior history major.
+The Claude Hunter Moore Award is a $500 scholarship given in memory of Claude Hunter Moore (1916-1994), professor emeritus of history, who taught history at University of Mount Olive from 1969-1981.
+Moore was a resident of Turkey, North Carolina.
+His wife, Norma, still resides in Turkey.
 The award is given to a returning history major selected by the history faculty as showing the most promise in the field.

 Peter Coffman of Goldsboro was named the Outstanding History Student.
 Coffman is a junior history major.
 He is the youngest of five children of Frank and Patricia Coffman.
 He has been married for 20 years to the former Suzanne Campbell of Valdosta, Georgia, and they have three children; Patrick, Victoria, and Catherine.